xXleowXx/gitlab-charts/doc/charts/minio/index.md

 ## Persistence

-The behaviors for [`persistence`](https://github.com/kubernetes/charts/tree/master/stable/minio#persistence) are [documented upstream](https://github.com/kubernetes/charts/tree/master/stable/minio#configuration).
-The key summary is:

-> This chart provisions a PersistentVolumeClaim and mounts a corresponding persistent volume to default location /export.
+This chart provisions a `PersistentVolumeClaim` and mounts a corresponding persistent volume to default location `/export`.
 You'll need physical storage available in the Kubernetes cluster for this to work.
-If you'd rather use emptyDir, disable PersistentVolumeClaim
+If you'd rather use `emptyDir`, disable `PersistentVolumeClaim`
 by: `persistence.enabled: false`.

+The behaviors for [`persistence`](https://github.com/kubernetes/charts/tree/master/stable/minio#persistence) are [documented upstream](https://github.com/kubernetes/charts/tree/master/stable/minio#configuration).

 GitLab has added a few items: